Chittaranjansamal/Bankist/README.md

-# passbook
+# Banking
-It's a simple bank passbook front page.
+It's a simple banking web application front page.
 You can check balance , deposit and withdrawal.
 You can  request loan , transfer money.